 For each class or group, the data is presented in two parts.
 In the first part, you can see each student's test date, duration, test scores, and rank within the class or group (based on the Scaled Score).
 You will also see which of them tested in school (if you selected that option earlier; "N/A" means either the test was taken before this tracking feature was added to the program or your school/district is not tracking this information).
 The scores shown will vary based on the assignment type chosen—the example above is for a Star Math Enterprise (English) assessment.

 Below this, you will see two tables: for the students in the class/group, the left table shows a summary of their Percentile Rank (PR) distribution, and the right table shows a summary of their Grade Equivalent (GE) distribution.

-- If you selected a scale earlier, the score in the SS column is shown in the scale you selected earlier.
+- If you selected a scale earlier, the score in the SS column is shown in that scale.

 - If all the students in the class/group are in the same grade, the median for the scores will be shown at the bottom of the table.